lucasferrazlima/rock-paper-scissors/README.md

 # rock-paper-scissors

-The objetive of this project is to build a Rock papers scissors program from scratch, using Javascript.
+The objetive of this project is to build a rock paper scissors program from scratch, using Javascript.